tarunbatra/tarunbatra.github.io/source/about/index.md

 </div>

 ---
-## Senior Software Developer at Smallcase, Bangalore [Nov 2017 - July 2020]
+## Senior Software Developer at Smallcase, Bangalore [Nov 2017 - Jul 2020]

 At [Smallcase](https://smallcase.com), I worked closely with business and led the effort of integrating our platform with our partner stock brokers.
 Here, I led a team of 3 developers that made these integrations possible.
 I was also responsible for the core transactions system and execution of scheduled jobs.
 Apart from that I was involved in cross-team engineering decisions and the hiring process.
 Here, I used Node.js, MongoDB, Redis and RabbitMQ heavily along with some Kafka and Elasticsearch.